AnastasiosTsio/SAR/SPEC.md

 We have 3 main classes: Broker, Channel and Task

 ### Channel
 The channel is how multiple tasks can communicate between them.
+It facilitates the transmission of data streams between tasks, ensuring orderly communication and preventing message overlap.
 It contains functions that allow a Task to read and write in the channel.
 It is also able to disconnect and give its status as well.
-A channel can have more than 1 task that writes to the channel.
-That's why write should be waited, because other wise the messages will be combined resulting in incomprensible messages.
+It is important to note that channel is not multi-threaded.
+However, different threads can write/read in the channel, but one at a time.
+It is up to the developer to properly syncronize everything.

 #### Methods:
 - int read(byte[] bytes, int offset, int length):